 If you stay here till sunset, you will get to take a stunning picture of the turquoise-blue sea with the orange sky as your background.
 One thing to take note of when you’re taking pictures in the region of this George Town attraction is to be mindful of the noise you might make as people are staying here.

-Kek Lok Si Temple, Malaysia’s largest temple located on the hilltop at Air Itam (near George Town), is another one of the many George Town attractions you should visit.
+Kek Lok Si Temple, Malaysia’s largest temple located on the hilltop at Air Itam (near George Town), is another one of the many attractions in George Town you should visit.
 This breathtaking destination comprises several monasteries, prayer buildings, temples, and meticulously-landscaped gardens that can be traced back to 1890 when Beow Lean, a devout Chinese Buddhist immigrant, built it.
 The construction and subsequent restoration work were completed in phases over two decades.
 The Penang Straits Chinese community funded the final two decades of this vast temple’s 20-year extension.

 The complex is separated into three main areas: the hill entrance and the turtle pond, forming part of the temple grounds.
 Meanwhile, temples, gardens, pagodas and four heavenly kings pavilion make up the second area.
 Finally, located at the hilltop is a colossal statue of Kuan Yin, the Goddess of Mercy, and other gardens and temples.